 The answers to these questions provide an indication of the sizes of homes, the cost of housing and the extent of overcrowding in parts of Australia.
-This information is used for planning purposes by governments and others, for example, it helps the building industry to plan for new housing developments.
+This information is used for planning purposes by governments and others, for example, it helps the building industry plan new housing developments.

-Motor Vehicles
+Motor vehicles

-Please provide an answer for "Motor Vehicles" only, and exclude motorbikes and scooters.
+Please provide an answer for 'Motor Vehicles' only, and exclude motorbikes and scooters.

-Number of Bedrooms
+Number of bedrooms